top of page

 One of the deepest capacities missing beneath the judgmental pattern is the ability to remain present when certainty is no longer guaranteed.

-Healing does not come from finding a way to eliminate ambiguity or always know exactly what people mean, who they are, or what will happen next.
-Such guarantees do not exist.
-It comes from gradually developing the confidence that, even without immediate certainty, you will be able to observe, learn, adapt, and make wise decisions over time.
+It is not possible to find a way to eliminate ambiguity or always know exactly what people mean, who they are, or what will happen next.
+Healing comes from gradually developing the confidence that, even without immediate certainty, you will be able to observe, learn, adapt, and make wise decisions over time.

 Many people continue to navigate life as if they still possessed the limited resources, dependence, and vulnerability they had when the pattern first developed.
 Yet as adults, you often have significantly more emotional skills, autonomy, support, experience, and capacity to tolerate uncertainty than your nervous system realizes.
 And even where those capacities are still incomplete, they can be developed.